01Get a Property Valuation Analysis

 The seller should make sure that she gets a statement waiving the lender's right to pursue a deficiency judgment against her if possible, relieving her of any liability for paying off the mortgage balance after the sale.

-The Real Estate Short Sale Process Step-by-Step
+A Step-By-Step Guide to the Real Estate Short Sale Process

-A short sale results when a lender agrees to the sale of a property at fair market value even if the outstanding mortgage against the property is more.
+A short sale occurs when a lender agrees to the sale of a property at fair market value even if the outstanding mortgage against the property is more.
 Ideally, the lender forgives any balance due on the loan after the sale goes through; the borrower is no longer on the hook for the remaining mortgage balance, although this isn't always the case.

 But many short sales don't get approved.
 They fall through for a variety of reasons, particularly if there's more than one lien against the property.
 All lien holders must consent to the short sale under the same terms.
 The process can admittedly be tricky, but an understanding of the steps involved can go a long way toward ensuring success for buyers and sellers.